kylerobots/ground-texture-sim/README.md

 is licensed under [CC0](https://creativecommons.org/publicdomain/zero/1.0/)

 ## Install ##
 There are three ways to use this, depending on your preferred setup.
+Regardless of the setup, make sure your PYTHONPATH environmental variable contains the directory of this code so that Blender can find all of the scripts.

 ### Blender Installed Locally ###
 If you already have Blender installed locally, you only need to clone the repository to your computer: